dearhive/MashShare/readme.txt

 #### MashShare - The Social Media Ecosystem (Twitter counts supported)
 A free Social Media Plugin, professional and highly customizable<br />
 ecosystem for social media sharing and optimizing of your valuable content.<br />

+<strong>Important for EU users: MashShare is DSGVO compliant!<br />
+No IP data or any other personal data is send to third parties or collected at all.</strong><br>

 <strong>Stop slowing down your website and prevent ranking loose.</strong>
 Other social buttons are often using external scripts which are increasing loading times.